 Can a Foreigner, Non-Citizen, Resident Alien Own an S Corporation?

 Yes, a foreigner, non-citizen, or resident alien can be the owner of an S Corporation under the U.S. tax code.

 However, it is next to impossible for a nonresident alien to own an S Corporation.

-Surprisingly enough, a pretty large portion of business owners in the United States are not actually citizens.
+Surprisingly enough, many business owners in the United States are not citizens.

 The key question that needs to be asked is whether they are a nonresident alien or a resident alien as this is really where the line is drawn regarding whether or not they can own an S Corp.

 The reason being is nothing more than the fact that a nonresident alien is neither a citizen or a resident of the United States, so it doesn’t make sense for their business to be an S Corp of the U.S. when they have no ties to the country.

 If you’re not sure if you can own an s corporation, contact me at firstname.lastname@example.org about your situation and I’ll tell you what the law says.

 Can a Non-Resident Alien Own an S-Corporation?